cran/rclipboard/README.md

 [clipboard.js](https://clipboardjs.com/) is a super light javascript framework, which provides copy-to-clipboard functionality using HTML5.
-The simple `rclipboard` R package is simple and leverages `clipboard.js` functionality to provide a reactive copy-to-clipboard UI button component, called `rclipButton`, for [Shiny](https://shiny.rstudio.com/) R applications.
+The simple `rclipboard` R package is simple and leverages `clipboard.js` functionality to provide a reactive copy-to-clipboard UI button component, called `rclipButton`, and a reactive copy-to-clipboard UI link component, called `rclipLink`, for [Shiny](https://shiny.rstudio.com/) R applications.

 ### Example